A BRIEF HISTORY OF CARDIFF, WALES

 Exports of coal and iron from Cardiff boomed in the 19th century.
 The export of grain also flourished.
 In 1839 Lord Bute built a dock, which became known as Bute West Dock.
 East dock was built in 1855.
 Roath Basin was dug in 1874.
 It was followed by Roath Dock in 1887.

 The railway reached Cardiff in 1841.
-By making transport easier it fuelled the growth of Cardiff.
+By making transport easier it fueled the growth of Cardiff.
 In the 19th century there was a shipbuilding industry as well as a rope making industry.
 Other industries included iron and steel, brewing, milling and paper making.

 Meanwhile there were many improvements to Cardiff in the 19th century.
 From 1821 Cardiff had gas street lighting.
 In 1835 a covered market was built.
 In 1853 a new Town Hall was built.
 In 1886 a Coal and Shipping Exchange was built.
 It was followed by the Pier Head Building in 1896.
 Furthermore Royal Arcade was built in Cardiff in 1856.
 Castle Arcade was built in 1887.
 The castles living apartments were rebuilt in the 1870s.